nicholaswmin/dyno/README.md

 results from uncontrollable environmental events.
 Otherwise each test run would produce vastly different results.

-Collected metrics can be queried in the `onTick` callback.
+The metrics can be queried from the `log` function provided in the `onTick` callback.

 ```js
 // ...